Daylight saving time in the Americas: Nicaragua

 Nicaragua observed DST from 1 January 1992 until 20 February 1994 but it stopped thereafter.
 DST was re-implemented, citing energy conservation, beginning 10 April 2005 until 2 October 2005 and followed a similar period the next year.
 2006's observance of DST began on 30 April and ended on 1 October.
 In 2007, the government of Nicaragua decided to stop observing daylight saving time.

 South America

 In equatorial regions, DST is not useful because of the stability of light levels throughout the year.
 As a result, large areas of South America do not observe DST.
-DST is used in some of the more southerly countries such as Paraguay and most of Chile.

-These countries or regions in South America do not use daylight saving time:
+As of 2026, only Chile uses daylight saving time.